IEEE-UCF/2025-AMDHardware-GPU/README.md

 ### Simulation & Testing

-To run the test benches, the makefile following format.
+To run the test benches, the makefile follows the following format.

 ```bash
 make [file]